RogerNoel/NodeJS_Becode_Tool/README.md

 Followed short time after by the checking results:
 - *This e-mail adress is safe.* -> for a clean e-mail adress;
 - *test@example.com has been powned on : gaadi.com* -> telling you on which domain the e-mail has been corrupted.
-The server may sometimes be down, on may not respond for whaterver cause; in this case, the following message will be displayed:
+The server may sometimes be down, or may not respond for whaterver cause; in this case, the following message will be displayed:
 *A problem in the server has occured, please retry.*

 ### Dependencies